Advanced-Computer-Lab-2022/karimarie/README.md

 *Instructor*
 1. login
-2. create a course with its coresspnding quizzes and  exam
+2. create a course with its coressonding quizzes and  exam
 3. view all courses with its corresponding info: rates,reviews, price,etc.
 4. add a discount for a chosen period of time on  any of his courses
+5. view and accept the website/ company refund/ payment policy while loging in for the first time
+6. view the most viewed/ most popular courses
+7. view the ratings and reviews on all his/her courses
+8. view his/her balance
+9. edit his/her mini biography or email
+10. select their country

 *Notes*
 1. Instructors and trainees can change their passowrd and email at any times